 - Collaborative arrangements typically consist of non-refundable and/or exclusive up front technology access fees, cost reimbursements for specific research and development spending, and various milestone and future product royalty payments.
 If the delivered technology does not have stand-alone value, the amount of revenue allocable to the delivered technology is deferred.
-Non-refundable upfront fees with stand-alone value that are not dependent on future performance obligations and have no objective and reliable evidence of the fair value of those obligations.
+Non-refundable upfront fees with stand-alone value that are not dependent on future performance under these agreements are recognized as revenue when received, and are deferred if we have continuing performance obligations and have no objective and reliable evidence of the fair value of those obligations.
 We recognize non-refundable upfront technology access fees under agreements in which we have a continuing performance obligation ratably, on a straight-line basis, over the period during which we are obligated to provide services.
 Cost reimbursements for research and development spending are recognized when the related costs are incurred and when collectability is reasonably assured.
-Payments received to substantive, performance-based "at-risk" milestones are recognized as revenue upon achievement of the milestone event specified in the underlying contracts, which represent the culmination of the earnings process.
-Amounts received in advance are recorded as deferred revenue until the technology is transferred, costs are incurred, or a milestone is reached. - Technology license agreements typically consist of non-refundable upfront license fees, annual minimum access fees, development and/or regulatory milestone payments and/or royalty payments.
+Payments received related to substantive, performance-based "at-risk" milestones are recognized as revenue upon achievement of the milestone is reached. - Technology license agreements typically consist of non-refundable upfront license fees, annual minimum access fees, development and/or regulatory milestone payments and/or royalty payments.
 Non-refundable upfront license fees and annual minimum payments received with separable stand-alone values are recognized when the technology is transferred or accessed, provided that the technology transferred or accessed is not dependent on the outcome of the continuing research and development efforts.
 Otherwise, revenue is recognized over the period of our continuing involvement, and, in the case of development and/or regulatory milestone payments, when the applicable event triggering such a payment has occurred. - · Government grants, which support our research efforts on specific projects, generally provide for reimbursement of approved costs as defined in the terms of grant awards.
 Grant revenue is recognized when associated project costs are incurred.